GBLille/MassiveFold/README.md

 <!-- TOC -->

-MassiveFold is a tool that allows to massively expand the sampling of structure predictions by improving the computing of [AlphaFold](https://github.com/google-deepmind/alphafold) based predictions.
+MassiveFold is a tool that allows to massively expand the sampling of structure predictions by improving the computation of [AlphaFold](https://github.com/google-deepmind/alphafold) based predictions.

-It optimizes the parallelization of the structure inference by splitting the computing on CPU for alignments, running automatically batches of structure predictions on GPU, and gathering the results in one global output directory, with a global ranking and a variety of plots.
+It optimizes the parallelization of the structure inference by splitting the computation on CPU for alignments, running automatically batches of structure predictions on GPU, and gathering the results in one global output directory, with a global ranking and a variety of plots.